Struct CpuSlab

 Working with slabs on the CPU is much more convenient because the underlying

-is often a growable type, like Vec<u32>
+buffer B is often a growable type, like Vec<u32>.
+This wrapper provides

 methods for appending to the end of the buffer with automatic resizing and